crossplane/crossplane/design/design-doc-composition.md

 `matchControllerRef` and `matchLabels` can always guarantee that at most one provisioned managed resource will match the selector.

-### External Names

-Managed resources have a name and an _external name_.
-The former identifies the managed resource in the Kubernetes API, while the latter identifies the resource in the external system.
-Managed resources that have reached `v1beta1` allow both managed resource and resource claim authors to [control the name of their external resource] using the `crossplane.io/external-name` annotation:

-* The name of the external resource is set to the value of the annotation.
-* If the annotation is absent it is set to the managed resource's name.
-* The annotation is propagated from a resource claim to any managed resource it dynamically provisions.

-This final point may pose a problem when one resource claim may provision many managed resources.
-If a resource claim set the `crossplane.io/external-name` annotation and referenced a `Composite` that specified two managed resources of the same kind, both dynamically provisioned resources would attempt to use the same external name.
-External names are unique at different scopes (global, project, region) for different resources so this will not be an issue all resources, but it may for some.

-This document proposes two new external naming annotations be introduced to help configuration class authors avoid external name conflicts:

-* `crossplane.io/external-name-prefix` - A value prepended to the external name of a managed resource.
-* `crossplane.io/external-name-suffix` - A value appended to the external name of a managed resource.

-These annotations would be set on the provisioned managed resources and parsed by their controllers alongside the existing `crossplane-io/external-name` annotation, resulting in an actual external name of the form `{external-name-prefix}{external-name}{external-name-suffix}`.

 ### Connection Secrets

 TODO(negz): Elaborate on how compositions must satisfy the connection details